 - Your IT team may have strict policies on adding new DNS records to your root domain

 - Your root domain may already have been registered with our email provider (Mailgun)

-- Your root domain’s SPF record may already generate the maximum of 10 DNS Lookups
+- Your root domain’s SPF record may have already generated the maximum 10 DNS Lookups

-With the gh-mail subdomain, your users will be able to continue sending and receiving email from their normal email addresses in Greenhouse Recruiting.
-If you have any questions about the gh-mail subdomain, please click here to connect with the Greenhouse Support team.
+If you have any questions about the gh-mail subdomain, click here to connect with Greenhouse Support.